-UDOT coordinated with Cottonwood Heights City and the USDA Forest Service, the agencies with jurisdiction over Section 4(f) recreation resources in the study area.
+UDOT coordinated with Cottonwood Heights City, Salt Lake County, and the USDA Forest Service and consulted with the Town of Alta, the agencies with jurisdiction over Section 4(f) recreation resources in the study area.
 Coordination occurred through discussions at meetings and email correspondence.
 UDOT anticipates further consultation and coordination with the officials with jurisdiction over the Section 4(f) properties regarding UDOT's intent to make a de minimis impact determination.

-Prior to making a de minimis impact determination for a Section 4(f) recreation resource, UDOT must inform the official with jurisdiction over that resource of its intent to make a de minimis impact determination.
+Before making a de minimis impact determination for a Section 4(f) recreation resource, UDOT must inform the official with jurisdiction over that resource of its intent to make a de minimis impact determination.
 UDOT must provide public notice and an opportunity for public review and comment concerning the effects on the protected activities, features, or attributes of the property.
-UDOT will give the public an opportunity to review and comment on this project, including its impacts to Section 4(f) properties and UDOT's proposed de minimis impact determinations, during the public comment period for this Draft EIS.
+UDOT gave the public an opportunity to review and comment on this project, including its impacts to Section 4(f) properties and UDOT's proposed de minimis impact determinations, during the public comment period for this Draft EIS, which was from June 25 through September 3, 2021.
+UDOT is providing another opportunity to review and comment on this Revised Section 4(f) and Section 6(f) Evaluation in the form of a public comment period for this revised Section 4(f) and Section 6(f) evaluation chapter.

-Following an opportunity for public review and comment, the official with jurisdiction over the Section 4(f) resource must concur in writing that the project will not adversely affect the activities, features, or attributes that make the property eligible for Section 4(f) protection.
+Following an opportunity for public review and comment, the official with jurisdiction over the Section 4(f) resource must concur in writing that the use will not adversely affect the activities, features, or attributes that make the property eligible for Section 4(f) protection.
 UDOT can then finalize any de minimis impact findings concurred with by the official with jurisdiction and approve the use of the Section 4(f) property.
-De minimis impact concurrence letters, which will be updated following review and comments on the Draft EIS, are available in Appendix 26B, De Minimis Correspondence.
+De minimis impact concurrence letters, which will be updated following review of and comments on this revised chapter, are available in Appendix 26B, De Minimis Correspondence.